osmandapp/web/main/docs/technical/algorithms/calculate-uphill-slope.md

 # Calculation of uphill / downhill / slope

 OsmAnd uses different algorithms to calculate **slope** and **uphill** based on SRTM satellite data which is embedded in offline maps and based on Recorded GPX tracks.

 Main goal to calculate **uphill** is to provide relevant information how much **extra energy** is spent on going up, obviously it depends on multiple factors like vehicle or way of transporting, surface, weight of the person and others.
 So in the end **uphill** should be a parameter taken into account by Elevation based routing, to produce energy-efficient routing.

 Main goal to calculate **slope** is to have visual indication which steep roads needs to be avoided.

-## Uphill / downhill
+## Uphill / Downhill

 There are lots of issues to calculate **uphill** cause there is no standard and cause it depends on way of transportation and many other parameters, it's hard to provide reasonable control to user so it's not too complicated.
 Usually uphill is compared to other programs but there is no program that has a golden standard.

 OsmAnd uses 3 steps algorithm:

 - Filter noisy data.
 - Find local extremums (minimums and maximums).
 - Calculate sum of differences between min and max.